 Our 24 week groups are psycho-educational format, which means it is more like a class than a therapy group where people come to vent or get support.

 For clients with complex, multi-diagnostic, difficult to treat concerns, taking the Stage 1 group twice is recommended.

 In Stage I, there are one week sessions of mindfulness and orientation offered every six weeks, where new clients can join the group.

 - Distress Tolerance, also known as crisis survival skills

 - Problem Solving, also known as how to be your own therapist.

-If you are interested in DBT treatment for yourself, your loved one, or your client, fill out and submit our electronic referral form.
+If you are interested in DBT treatment for yourself, your loved one, or your client, fill out and submit our electronic interest form.

 For registration, insurance, and billing questions, please contact our Intake Team at: (503) 290-3291, or firstname.lastname@example.org.